phantase/nendos_collection/docs/OFFLINE_IDEAS.md

 # Favorites

 * See if we let the internalid, maybe it's better to remove it and make the userid+elementid the PK (unique), so we avoid users favorite multiple time the element if they use the API...

+# Tooltips

+* Add tooltips on ALL buttons and objects that can lead to an action